k2view-academy/K2View-Academy/articles/19_Broadway/20_broadway_flow_linking_actors.md

 **Example of Varargs Setting**

-Sometimes it is required to concatenate several strings into a single string, for example  when you need to format an address string from separate address elements.
+Occasionally, there may be a need to concatenate several strings into a single string.
+For example, to format an address string from separate address elements.
 This can be easily done using **Varargs** setting.

 - Link the **A1** Actor to the **Concat1** Actor with Varargs set to OFF.

     ![image](images/99_20_example_01.PNG)

 - Update the Varargs setting to ON.
-It modifies the **elements** input variable to an array that holds two elements - the first is linked to the **A1.value** and the second is available for an additional link:
+This modifies the **elements** input variable to an array that holds two elements - the first is linked to the **A1.value** and the second is available for an additional link:

   ![varargs-on1](images/99_20_example_02.PNG)